 This section is intended to give you a broad understanding of the possible ways in which you can change the visual appearance of the RadDocking control.
-There is also comprehensive information about its ControlTemplates.
-You will need this information if you want to customize their appearance.
+You will need this information if you want to customize its appearance.

 To learn how to style the controls from the UI for Silverlight suite read the common topics about Styling and Appearance.
 If you are new to the controls they will give you the basic knowledge about it.

 Like most Silverlight controls, the RadDocking also allows you to template it in order to change the control from the inside.
 Except for templating the whole control, you can template parts of it or even independent controls related to it.